 - Want to believe the best of our students - Reluctant to damage their future prospects - Harder to evaluate person (intent, etc.) than actions - Likely result: inconsistent and unfair outcomes

 So, what should you do... before anything happens?

-- Encourage faculty to establish clear and concise standards - Convey standards both electronically and orally - Ask former TAs what to emphasize and look out for
+- Encourage faculty to establish clear and concise standards - Convey standards both electronically and orally - Ask former TAs what to emphasize and of what to be mindful

 If you suspect academic dishonesty